karolmajta/e2e-scenarios/README.md

 see what happens.

 ## Todo?

-A lein plugin that would automate all 3 steps described in "Building and running the tests" would probably be nice.

 Maybe some support for `:before` and `:after` test setup?
 I am not sure if we need that.